Salted Chocolate Almond Energy Balls

 I know many of you come here for the snacks.

-I’m a huge proponent of snacking because it helps better break up the day.
-I think you’ll agree that these almond butter energy balls deserve a place in your meal prep ritual or snacking routine.
+I think you’ll agree that these chocolate almond butter balls deserve a place in your meal prep ritual or snack meal prep.

 Since I’m still only 3 months postpartum and very much still nursing in the night, these are one of the best late night breastfeeding snacks and postpartum snacks.

 The collagen helps with joints and protein needs (though it’s not a complete protein), and there are carbs for energy and healthy fats.
+Taking collagen for breastfeeding is completely safe!

-Chocolate Almond Balls Ingredients
+Why We Love Chocolate Almond Balls

 - oat flour